Macro-to-micro quantum mapping and the emergence of nonlinearity

-Despite successful, the open quantum system approach is limited in its ability to generalize other physical scenarios.
-A coarse-graining approach, besides including the partial trace, can also model isolated quantum systems submitted to measurements with imperfect resolution~\cite{mermin1980, poulin2005, caslavLG, Raeisi2011, Wang2013,Jeong2014, Park2014, cris2017,pedrinho}.
+A coarse-graining approach, besides including the partial trace, can also model isolated quantum systems submitted to measurements with imperfect resolution~\cite{mermin1980, poulin2005, caslavLG, Raeisi2011, Wang2013,Jeong2014, Park2014, cris2017,pedrinho, isadora2020, gabriel2020}.
 One of such situations is that of cold atoms in a optical lattice~\cite{gross2017quantum,fig1bloch,fukuhara}.
-In this type of experiments the spin state is detected by fluorescence imaging technique~\cite{sherson}, where a microscope detects the light scattered by excited atoms (spin-down states $\ket{1}$), while non-excited atoms (spin-up states $\ket{0}$) do not scatter light.
-Though challenging, this method can in principle resolve individual atoms.
-To model the scenario where neighbouring atoms cannot be resolved, e.g., the case of a blurred and saturated detection, the coarse-graining map $\Lambda_\text{BnS}:\mc{L}(\mc{H}_4)\rightarrow\mc{L}(\mc{H}_2)$ was put forward in~\cite{cris2017,pedrinho}.
+In this type of experiments the spin state is detected by fluorescence imaging technique~\cite{sherson}, where the system is illuminated by a global laser pulse and a microscope detects the light scattered by excited atoms (spin-down states $\ket{1}$), while non-excited atoms (spin-up states $\ket{0}$) do not scatter light.
+To model, in a simplified manner, the scenario where two neighboring atoms cannot be resolved, e.g., the case of a blurred and saturated detection, the coarse-graining map $\Lambda_\text{BnS}:\mc{L}(\mc{H}_4)\rightarrow\mc{L}(\mc{H}_2)$ was put forward in~\cite{cris2017,pedrinho}.
 As suggested by the experimental method of fluorescence measurement, this map takes the description of two atoms and converts it into an effective single atom state.

-The full coarse-graining map modelling this situation is given below (details can be found in~\cite{cris2017,pedrinho}):
+A coarse-graining map modeling the basic features of this experimental situation is given below (details can be found in~\cite{cris2017,pedrinho}):